WHAT IS NZ MODEL UN?

-The cost of attending the conference will be $240.
-This will cover expenses such as NZMUN merchandise, conference venue, meals throughout the event, and the gala.
+The cost of attending the conference will be $250.
+This will cover expenses such as NZMUN merchandise, conference venue, meals throughout the event, transportation and the gala.
 You will be sent an invoice once you have been accepted to the conference unless you receive a scholarship.

-This fee does not cover your accommodation in and transport to Wellington.
+Please note this fee does not cover your accommodation in, and transport to Wellington.